Hi vinyl lovers, I recently serviced and repaired yet another Denon DP-1200 direct-drive turntable with speed control issues.

 This particular Denon DP-1200 was cosmetically good, but would not hold the correct speed.
 The fine speed adjustment control was also very ‘touchy’ and the platter speed would vary wildly when it was used.

-These are faults commonly associated with the DP-1200 and other direct drive decks, once they reach a certain age.
+These are faults commonly associated with the DP-1200 and other direct-drive decks, once they reach a certain age.
 If you are reading this and wondering if you should have yours looked at, stop wondering and book her in!
 Once I’ve been through one of these decks and tweaked various other bits and pieces, they perform so much better.
 Decks like this just need the right amount of TLC to bring them right back to the way they performed when new.

 Turntables like this DP-1200 have often never been serviced.
-Dust and dirt tends to accumulate in the controls and switches.
+Dust and dirt tend to accumulate in the controls and switches.
 The volatile components in lubricants originally used in the switches and potentiometers evaporate over time.
 This causes intermittent control operation and even erratic platter speed.

-Careful removal of these controls, cleaning and lubrication of the speed control potentiometer and fine tuning of the 33/45rpm balance on the main circuit board brought this DP-1200 back to normal.
+Careful removal of these controls, cleaning and lubrication of the speed control potentiometer and fine-tuning of the 33/45rpm balance on the main circuit board brought this DP-1200 back to normal.
 Sometimes there are other faults though and you must know what you are doing if embarking on work like this yourself.

 The final part of this job was to mount the owner’s Ortofon MC-15 moving coil cartridge to the original Denon head-shell, set the correct overhang and adjust and set up the tonearm, which was loose and running very low on the back-end.
 Setting up a tonearm correctly is also critically important.
 If the tonearm rides low at the rear, bass will become loose and muddy.

-Once all the work was completed, this DP-1200 sounded amazing, night-and-day better than when it came in to me.
+Once all the work was completed, this DP-1200 sounded amazing, night-and-day better than when it came to me.
 The owner tells me he cannot believe the difference and how thrilled he is with the result, which really serves to illustrate the real difference that some proper turntable care and maintenance can make 🙂